 Materials from the Secretariat of the Ramsar Convention.

-The Ramsar Convention’s Secretariat is releasing guidance and materials for COP14.
-These include the most recent timeline:
+The Ramsar Convention’s Secretariat provides guidance and materials for COP14.

 The resources include recorded webinars, downloadable PowerPoint presentations, and other relevant text-based documents.